A guide on how to write an ATS-friendly resume

 Create resume

-What does an Applicant Tracking System do?
+What does an applicant-tracking system do?

-Applicant tracking systems enable hiring managers to sort through thousands of candidates and shortlist the best.
+Applicant-tracking systems enable hiring managers to sort through thousands of candidates and shortlist the best.

 Any business benefits from leveraging an ATS, but they’re particularly useful for roles with a large volume of applicants.
 This means they help companies keep track of quality candidates so they don’t slip through the cracks.